2d TSB S4: Putting the Logic in Logistics

+One focus area of DEFENDER-EUROPE 21 is to demonstrate the U.S., NATO and partner militaries’ capability to serve as a strategic security partner in the western Balkans and Black Sea regions while sustaining abilities in northern Europe, the Caucasus, Ukraine and Africa.

+2d TSB Logisticians are supporting this focus area by ensuring communications packages are deployed where they are needed, when they are needed, continuously coordinating transportation requests to move the 44th Expeditionary Signal Battalion across the European theater, which includes, Estonia, Albania, Italy, and Hungary.

-Cleveland Witherspoon Jr, 2d Theater Signal Brigade Logistic Management Specialist, inputs logistical information showing that a unit’s signal equipment is fully functional to communicate across the DEFENDER-21 footprint.
-Part of the 2d TSB Logisticians’ mission is to ensure the signalers’ equipment is fully mission capable, which provides them the ability to service their customers with Secure, Non-Secure and VOIP access.
-(U.S. Army photo by Candy Knight)
+“Our mission is to ensure the signalers’ equipment is fully mission capable, which provides them the ability to service their customers with Secure, Non-Secure and VOIP access,” said Cleveland Witherspoon Jr, 2d TSB Logistic Management Specialist.
+“Ensuring the brigade’s signal equipment is fully functional provides the customer the ability to communicate across the DEFENDER-21 footprint throughout the exercise.”

+Providing appropriate and timely maintenance support is crucial to guaranteeing fully functional equipment, according to Chief Warrant Officer 2 Greg Gusler, 2d TSB S4 Maintenance Branch Chief.
+“My job is to ensure proper maintenance procedures are adhered and are reported properly via GCSS-Army for the Brigade,” Gusler said.
+“This means our team has a direct impact on success of Brigade missions by providing unprecedented readiness via critical logistics support advising and advocating proper maintenance procedures.”

+Ensuring optimal readiness doesn’t just mean ensuring the equipment is ready for deployment.
+It also means managing various life support requirements for the communication teams.

 |Date Taken: